elgopher/yala/README.md

 // define global logger, no need to initialize it (by default nothing is logged) var log logger.Global

-// Provide a public function for setting adapter func SetLogAdapter(adapter logger.Adapter) {
+// Provide a public function for setting adapter.
+It will be called in main.go func SetLogAdapter(adapter logger.Adapter) {
 	log.SetAdapter(adapter)
 }